 How Hard Is It to Get a Motorcycle License in California?

-It can be time-intensive to obtain a motorcycle license in CA, but the process isn’t complicated for those who know how to ride.
+Obtaining a motorcycle license in CA can be time-intensive, but the process isn’t complicated for those who know how to ride.
 The biggest obstacle for those under age 21 is the six-month waiting period.

-This information will let you follow the necessary steps to get a motorcycle license in California.
-In return, you’ll receive the Class M1 or M2 designation required for legal operations on the state’s roadways.
+This information will let you follow the steps to get a motorcycle license in California.
+You’ll receive the Class M1 or M2 designation required for legal operations on the state’s roadways.

 Use This Tool for Free and Save on Quotes!